twilio/twilio-node/UPGRADE.md

 ---
 ### Overview

 #### Twilio Node Helper Library’s major version 6.0.0 is now available.
-We ensured that you can upgrade to Node helper Library 6.0.0 version without any breaking changes of existing apis

 Behind the scenes Node Helper is now auto-generated via OpenAPI with this release.
 This enables us to rapidly add new features and enhance consistency across versions and languages.